 At the time of the Covid-19 lockdown, BHA was preparing to set up a number of tenant focus group meetings, to discuss the results of the recently completed Tenant Satisfaction Survey.
-We will reschedule these meetings, as soon as it is safe to do this.
+We attempted to set up tenant focus groups using Microsoft Teams but following a letter to those tenants who stated they would join, Knowledge Partnership did not get any interest in attending a remote meeting.